 Stellar evolution and feedback are handled with \textsc{CELib} \citep{Saitoh2017}, including four chemical enrichment processes: stellar winds from rotating massive stars, CCSNe, AGB mass loss, and Type Ia SNe.
 Yield tables from \citet{Limongi2018}, \citet{Nomoto2013}, the FRUITY database \citep{FRUITY2011, FRUITY2014, FRUITY2015, FRUITY2016}, and \citet{Seitenzahl2013} are used for these processes.
 The momentum feedback model of \citet{Hopkins2018} is applied, with CCSNe releasing $10^{51}$--$10^{52}\,{\mathrm {erg}}$.
 Metal diffusion driven by turbulence \citep{Shen2010} is taken into account, with a diffusion coefficient of 0.01 \citep{Hirai2017}.

-The output interval of the original simulation of \citet{Saitoh2025} is insufficient to measure the role of SMSs.
-Hence, we run a new simulation starting from the output at $z \sim 11.2$ (the corresponding cosmic age is $402~\mathrm{Myr}$) with an output interval of $1.38~\mathrm{Myr}$.
-While the overall evolution remains consistent with the original simulation, we observe slight differences in, e.g., the star formation rate and the absolute values of chemical composition due to the numerical fluctuations.
+The output interval in the original \citet{Saitoh2025} simulation is insufficient to assess the role of SMSs.
+Hence, we run a new simulation starting from the output at $z \sim 11.2$ (corresponding to a cosmic age of $402~\mathrm{Myr}$) with an output interval of $1.38~\mathrm{Myr}$.
+While the overall evolution remains consistent with the original simulation, we observe slight differences, e.g., in the star formation rate and the absolute values of the chemical composition, due to numerical fluctuations.